History at St Andrew's

 Visitors and visits

-We have been lucky enough to have some wonderful visitors and speakers at St Andrew’s already this year, to really bring history alive for the children.
+We have been lucky enough to have some wonderful visitors and speakers at St Andrew’s, to really bring history alive for the children.

 We were incredibly lucky that Eddy Smythe came back to visit us to tell us about his father’s experiences of being a black man in the RAF during the war, and also discussed with the older year groups his own experiences of both inclusion and challenges he has faced.